 Blast the clay birdies with your best buddies.
 A daily membership rate is offered for those just trying it out.
 Sign up for shooting instruction or choose from sporting clays, skeet, trap and five stand games.
 If you haven't been, Creswell Clay Target Sports offers a comfortable club house adjacent the outdoor ranges — a perfect place to relax after target practice.

-Escape the Room Oregon offers several different scenarios from spies to bio-hazard labs.
+Escape the Room Oregon offers several different scenarios from medieval quests to booby-trapped cabins.
 There are a variety of ways to play including private room rentals (with minimums) or joining others.
 Gift certificates are available!

 One of the must-do experiences of a lifetime, descend 200 feet into a cavernous marine cave to see bellowing sea lions.
 This family-owned attraction is also a family-favorite with cliffside walking paths, educational exhibits and a gift shop.
 Learn the history of the Sea Lion Caves and all about the wild Steller sea lions that inhabit it.